rhysd/actionlint/docs/usage.md

 <a name="tools-integ"></a>
 ## Tools integration

-### [reviewdog/action-actionlint][reviewdog-actionlint]
+### reviewdog

 [reviewdog][] is an automated review tool for various code hosting services.
-It officially supports actionlint.
+It officially [supports actionlint][reviewdog-actionlint].
 You can check errors from actionlint easily with inline review comments at pull request review.

 The usage is easy.
-Run `reviewdog/action-actionlint` in your workflow as follows.
+Run `reviewdog/action-actionlint` action in your workflow as follows.

 ```yaml
 name: reviewdog